Winter Games ticket demand ramped up late, On Location president says

 REGIONAL BUYING HABITS

-Caine said differences in the timing of ticket and hospitality purchases for major international sporting events often reflect regional buying habits.
+Differences in the timing of ticket and hospitality purchases for major international sporting events often reflect regional buying habits, Caine said.

 Americans typically purchase earlier while European and some Asian customers tend to decide later, a pattern he said can complicate planning for global events.

-Demand for this summer's FIFA World Cup has come early, driven by anticipation of the tournament's return to North America, he said.
+Demand for this summer's soccer World Cup has come early, driven by anticipation of the tournament's return to North America, he said.

-Interest was strong even before the draw in December and accelerated further afterward.
+Interest was strong even before the draw in December and accelerated further afterwards.

 Caine pointed to the Super Bowl as another event that draws early buyers, typically soon after packages go on sale in May or June, as fans lock in plans well ahead of the game.